-You can now download the latest version of Power BI Desktop.
-If you're running Windows 10, you can also get Power BI Desktop from the Windows Store.
-The monthly versions are the same, regardless of which way you install Power BI Desktop.
-See this article for more information.
+Get the latest version of Power BI Desktop from the Download Center.
+If you're running Windows 10, you can also get Power BI Desktop from the Microsoft Store.
+Regardless of how you install Power BI Desktop, the monthly versions are the same, although the version numbering may differ.
+For more information about downloading and installing Power BI Desktop, see Get Power BI Desktop.

-- Some features have an [article] that provides more detail.
+- [article]: Some features have an article that provides more detail.

-- Lastly, some features are self-explanatory and don't need and article or video.
+- The remaining features are self-explanatory and don't need an article or video.

 The following updates are new to Power BI Desktop this month: